Easy Breakfast Casserole: Fit For a Crowd and Can Make Ahead of Time

 When I have company, this is my go-to breakfast casserole recipe.
 It is easy to put together, and you can customize it to fit even the pickiest of eaters.
 This recipe makes 12 large servings or 15 regular servings.
 However, I can fit two 9×13 pans in my oven so I can double the recipe and feed up to 30 people!
 I just make sure to switch the baking pans halfway through, one on the top and one on the bottom.
 I like to pre-cut slices in the pan to make sure everyone gets a piece.

-What to Serve with Breakfast Casserole
+What to Serve with this Breakfast Casserole Recipe

 If we are just eating this at home on a normal morning, I serve this casserole by itself or maybe with some fresh fruit.
 My kids like to top it with ketchup, and my husband and I usually top it with sour cream and salsa.
 However, if I am feeding a larger group or a very ravenous group, I will make a sweet breakfast item to round out the meal.
 Some of my favorites are Banana Chocolate Chip Muffins, Lemon Poppyseed Muffins, and Caramel Monkey Bread.
+Try some of these yummy sides:

 Frequently Asked Questions